 24. What lesson can you learn from this about the rule of law and the influence of the “National Security State?”

 Responses will vary.
 Strong responses will point out that the CIA believed that Kiriakou acted against the interests of the “National Security State,” while the torturers acted for its benefit and were never prosecuted although their crimes were much worse offenses than that of Kiriakou.
-However, Kiriakou did violate the law.
+However, Kiriakou did violate the law protecting the identities of CIA operatives.
 Should he get a pass just because in an interview, he had confirmed the allegations that there was a government program of torture?
-However, this begs the question of selective prosecution, that is, whether the government should have prosecuted him when it didn’t go after the torturers whose crimes were worse even if their victims were not very sympathetic people.
+However, this begs the question of selective prosecution, that is, whether the government should have prosecuted him when it didn’t go after the torturers whose crimes were worse even if their victims were most likely terrorists.
 Generally, high-level officials get pardons, light sentences, or there is no prosecution if they violate the law.
-See the cases of: David Petraeus (fine and probation for removing secret material and giving it to his girlfriend, a reporter working on his biography); Caspar Weinberger (former secretary of defense, charged with perjury and obstruction of justice in the Iran Contra scandal); Mark Felt (former second in command of the FBI) convicted of violating the civil rights of people thought to be associated with members of the Weather Underground Organization, by ordering FBI agents to search their homes as part of an attempt to prevent bombings; Mr. Felt and an associate publicly disclosed their actions and accepted the blame to protect lower-level FBI agents who were acting on their orders; Mr. Felt and his associate were convicted by a jury and then pardoned by President Regan; and Scooter Libby, Chief of Staff to Vice-President Dick Chaney, convicted of lying to the FBI and to the grand jury but spared jail when President George W. Bush commuted his prison term.
+See the cases of: David Petraeus (fine and probation for removing secret material and giving it to his girlfriend, a reporter working on his biography); Caspar Weinberger (former secretary of defense, charged with perjury and obstruction of justice in the Iran Contra scandal); Mark Felt (former second in command of the FBI) convicted of violating the civil rights of people thought to be associated with members of the Weather Underground Organization, by ordering FBI agents to search their homes as part of an attempt to prevent bombings; Mr. Felt and an associate publicly disclosed their actions and accepted the blame to protect lower-level FBI agents who were acting on their orders; Mr. Felt and his associate were convicted by a jury and then pardoned by President Regan (note that this occurred before anyone knew that Mr. Felt was the Watergate Scandal’s “Deep Throat”); and Scooter Libby, Chief of Staff to Vice-President Dick Chaney, convicted of lying to the FBI and to a grand jury but spared jail when President George W. Bush commuted his prison term.